 The right time for protective measures

-Protection strategies depend on the industry
+Protection strategies depending on the industry

 The role of NDAs and legal tools